agcom/pacxon/README.md

 Open the project in Code::Blocks 17.12 (with MinGW) on a Windows OS, and hit Build and run.

-> Running the game might be tricky; because it is a legacy software now, and it was not packaged professionally.
+> Running the game might be tricky; because it is left behind as a **legacy**, and it is not packaged properly.